Compact Web Language (COWEL)

 4.5.2.1.
 Named arguments

-Named arguments are of the form name = value, where spaces anywhere around name and value are ignored.
+A named argument is a group-member of the form name = value, where spaces anywhere around name and value are ignored.
 Named arguments are matched to directive parameters before any positional arguments, meaning that positional arguments fill the remaining unmatched arguments.

 Argument names can consist of any character, except ASCII control characters, U+0020 SPACE, U+0022 ("), U+0027 ('), U+002C (,), U+002F (/), U+003D (=), U+003E (>), U+005B ([), U+005C (\), U+005D (]), U+007B ({), U+007D (}), and noncharacters.